-View the Center for Leadership Education website at
+View the Center for Leadership Education page for more information.

 4 FREQUENCY OF ELECTIVE OFFERINGS

 Elective courses are offered in specific semesters, and sometimes in alternating years.
 Below is a timeframe of elective course offerings listed in the anticipated order of next offering.
 These are subject to change due to instructor sabbaticals or unusual situations.
 Please confirm these offerings when planning your course schedule.